 Vaccinating Parents, Grandparents, and Other Adults

-Some pediatricians find it helpful to offer flu shots to parents or other adults that accompany patients to the pediatric office.
+Some pediatricians find it helpful to offer influenza vaccine to parents or other adults that accompany patients to the pediatric office.
 Many parents appreciate the convenience.
 While applicable vaccine injuries are covered by the VICP, it is important to consider other malpractice risks and follow important risk management strategies.

 Contact your medical liability insurance company.
 Some insurer policies do not cover pediatricians for treating adults.
 Verify coverage before you decide to offer this service.

 Physicians administering vaccines to adults may be exposed to other malpractice risks beyond vaccine liability.
 Because pediatricians do not care for adults ordinarily, they may not be able to assess contraindications.
 Their offices may not be equipped to deal with adverse reactions.
 Be sure to screen adults for contraindications and document that screening.

 When a physician, or nurse or medical assistant under the supervision of a physician, administers a vaccination to an adult, a court may determine that providing such services created a physician-patient relationship.
 This relationship creates malpractice exposure for the physician for failure to diagnose or treat other illnesses as well as injuries or problems unrelated to the administration of the vaccine.